Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

 Informally, when agents operate according to a grassroots protocol (\ia) the possible behaviors and interactions of an isolated community of agents are not constrained by placing the community within a larger community and (\ib) agents in an isolated community, when placed within a larger community, may have behaviors and interactions not possible when in isolation.
 In particular, agents may interact with each other across community boundaries.
 This notion supports the grassroots deployment of a distributed system -- autonomous independent instances deployed at different locations and over time that can possibly (but not necessarily) interoperate once interconnected.

 \mypara{Asynchronous distributed multiagent transition systems} We formalize this intuitive notion of a grassroots protocol using asynchronous distributed multiagent transition system~\cite{shapiro2021multiagent}.
-See Appendix \ref{section:preliminaries} for a brief introduction; we repeat below essential definitions and results.
+Multiagent transition systems allow the description of faults, including safety (Byzantine) and liveness (fail-stop/network/Byzantine) faults and fault-resilient implementations, and allow proving the resilience of specific protocols to specific faults, e.g. having less than one third of the agents be Byzantine and having the adversary control network delay in asynchrony.
+In addition, any implementation among transition systems can be proven to be resilient to specific faults.
+Thus, while the definition of a grassroots implementation below does not specifically address fault resilience, any implementation, including grassroots ones, can be proven resilient to specific faults See Appendix \ref{section:preliminaries} for a brief introduction; we repeat below essential definitions and results.

-Assume a set $\Pi$ of agents, each equipped with a single and unique key-pair, and identify an agent $p \in \Pi$ by its public key.
+Assume a set $\Pi$ of agents, each equipped with a self-assigned single and unique key-pair, and identify an agent $p \in \Pi$ by its public key.
+Sybils attacks, namely multiple agents operated by the same underlying entity~\cite{shahaf2020genuine}, are discussed below.
 While the set of all agents $\Pi$ could in principle be infinite (think of all the agents that are yet to be born), when we refer to a particular set of agents $P \subseteq \Pi$ we assume $P$ to be finite.
+We use $\subset$ to denote the strict subset relation.